stongems/Read-Me-Generator/README.md

-# README Generator
+# readme
 ## Description
-This is a template used to easily create a README.md file for your Github or other coding projects.
+this is a file
 ## Table of Contents (Optional)
 If your README is long, add a table of contents to make it easy for users to find what they need.
 - [Installation](#installation)